-West Fork Ikalukrok Creek (Figures 1 and 26) had a relatively high hardness combined with low alkalinity and higher concentrations of sulfate, which indicates that this system was dominated by calcium sulfate rather than calcium bicarbonate (Weber Scannell and Ott 2006).
+West Fork Ikalukrok Creek (Figures 1 and 26) had a relatively high hardness combined with low alkalinity and higher concentrations of sulfate, which indicated that this system was dominated by calcium sulfate rather than calcium bicarbonate (Weber Scannell and Ott 2006).
 From 2000 to 2002, the pH in this creek was low and ranged from 4.3 to 6.8.
 West Fork Ikalukrok Creek had high concentrations of most elements analyzed, especially aluminum, cadmium, copper, nickel, and zinc.
-Since sampling began in the area, a white precipitate (probably zinc and/ or aluminum) has been observed at the mouth of the creek as the waters mixed with Ikalukrok Creek (Figure 26).
+Since sampling began in the area, a white precipitate (probably zinc and/ or aluminum) has been observed at the mouth of the creek as the waters mix with Ikalukrok Creek (Figure 26).

 Figure 26.
-West Fork Ikalukrok Creek (7/12/2015), note white staining in right photo at confluence of West Fork and Ikalukrok.
+West Fork Ikalukrok Creek, note white staining in left photo (7/12/2015) at the confluence of the West Fork and mainstem Ikalukrok.

-In West Fork Ikalukrok Creek, the average chlorophyll-a concentrations from 2015 through 2017 were generally lower than those found from 2000 to 2002 (Figure 27).
-Average chlorophyll-a concentration varied from a low of 0.25 mg/m in 2017 to a high of 3.45 mg/m in 2002.
+In West Fork Ikalukrok Creek, the average chlorophyll-a concentrations from 2015 through 2018 were generally lower than those found from 2000 to 2002 (Figure 27).
+Average chlorophyll-a concentration varied from a low of 0.04 mg/m2 in 2018 to a high of 3.45 mg/m2 in 2002.